adrianyau/Final-Capstone-Project/README.md

 4. Summary and Explanation of the Data:

    Attrition (Yes or No)
-   - This will be the basis to measure attrition influenced by other variables in the dataset.
+   - This will be the basis to find comparisions influenced by other variables in the dataset.

-   Here is information about employees with respect to age, marital status, education, and work:
+   Here is information about employees with respect to age, marital status, education, and work experience:
    - Age Groups:
      - 18 to 25
      - 26 to 35